My thirteen-year-old came home from school with a swollen bruise on his face.

 Since kindergarten, this boy of mine has been placing himself between the underdog and the tormentor.
 I’ve told him multiple times, “The one who usually gets hurt is the one who gets in the middle.”

 “Mom, I’m always going to protect my friends and those around me who need protecting.”

 He has the size for it, too.
 He’s thirteen and almost in a size fourteen shoe.
-A big, strong kid with a keen sense of justice and equity who is growing up to be a big, strong man with a heart to protect.
+A big, strong kid with a keen sense of justice who is growing up to be a big, strong man with a heart to protect.

 He’s right…he could have easily clobbered the kid who punched him, but he practiced self-restraint.
 He is careful specifically because he knows his own strength.

 One night, back when the above-mentioned son was in the fourth grade, I was tucking him into bed and he said, “Mom, we practiced an active shooter drill today at school.”

 My heart sank.
 “Oh, ya?
 How did that go?”

 “Well, we were able to find every kid a place to hide but me.
 I’m too big.”